AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 The increasing time intervals help prevent frequently executed scenarios from using operations on repeatedly failing attempts.

->[!INFO]
->
->**Example:**
->
+>[!BEGINSHADEBOX]

+**Example:**

->A scenario contains the [!DNL Google Sheets] trigger [!UICONTROL Watch Rows]. [!DNL Google Sheets] is unavailable for 30 minutes due to maintenance when [!DNL Workfront Fusion] starts the scenario, so it is unable to retrieve new rows.
+A scenario contains the [!DNL Google Sheets] trigger [!UICONTROL Watch Rows]. [!DNL Google Sheets] is unavailable for 30 minutes due to maintenance when [!DNL Workfront Fusion] starts the scenario, so it is unable to retrieve new rows.
 The scenario stops and tries again in 10 minutes.
 Because [!DNL Google Sheets] is still unavailable, [!DNL Workfront Fusion] is still unable to get information about new rows.
 The next run of the scenario is scheduled in 1 hour. [!DNL Google Sheets] is available again at this time, and the scenario runs successfully.

+>[!ENDSHADEBOX]

 ## Data error